reruo321/Spring-Practice/Spring-Boot/Kotlin/001-Settings/README.md

 After downloading it, you can open it with your IDE by pointing to the project ('demo' for me) folder, on File > Open.

 ## Test
-When you open the project, you will see DemoApplicationTests in src > test > kotlin > com.example.demo.
+When you open the downloaded project, you will see DemoApplicationTests in src > test > kotlin > com.example.demo.
 Give running it a try.

 ![001Init](https://user-images.githubusercontent.com/48712088/154465956-40c7c360-dce2-4309-932d-0d976cb2fdfd.png)